tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   * We must be careful about this syntax, as it only forwards `2300` gas.
 Since that's enough to complete our function, we're okay.
 Otherwise, we'd have to add `.call` right before `.value()`.
 That forwards the remaining gas, but that syntax doesn't protect against reentrancy attacks, so we'd need to be very careful about modifying the state of our contract in that case.

-Ask the students:
+Ask students:

 * If we needed to drop down to the lower level `.call.value` syntax, how could we prevent a reentrancy attack?

-  **Answer:** We'd need to set any state that limits an Ether withdrawal before calling the external function.
+  **Answer:** We'd need to set any state that limits an ether withdrawal before calling the external function.
 Like in the `MartianAuction` contract, we set the `pendingReturns` for the address that is calling the `withdraw` function *before* calling `.send`.
-If we're able to get our function to `re-enter`, the check would know they already withdrew and stop the function from sending more Ether.
+If we're able to get our function to `re-enter`, the check would know they already withdrew and stop the function from sending more ether.

 * What are some ways we can improve the logic of the `MartianMarket`?
 Can we make it more decentralized?
 How?